Biden pledges ‘I am all in,’ criticizes Trump on policy

 The National Association for the Advancement of Colored People, the oldest and largest U.S. civil rights organization, represents a key constituency for the Democratic Party.
 While Black voters turned out heavily for Biden in 2020, polls have shown waning support for him from the constituency in this election.

+“People are concerned about the price of gas, price of bread, but they’re also concerned with their growing knowledge around Project 2025,” Derrick Johnson, the NAACP president, told Reuters on Monday, referring to a set of conservative policy proposals that have become a lighting rod for Trump critics.

-On Sunday, Biden used the formal setting of the White House Oval Office to ask Americans to lower the political temperature and recommit themselves to resolving their differences peacefully.
+On Sunday, Biden used the formal setting of the White House Oval Office to ask Americans to lower the political temperature, recommit themselves to resolving their differences peacefully.
 He said the Nov.
 5 presidential election will be a “time of testing.”

-In an interview with NBC News, Biden said on Monday it was a mistake for him to use the term “bullseye” about Trump during a recent donor campaign call.
+In an interview with NBC News, Biden said on Monday it was a mistake for him to use the term “bullseye” in reference to Trump during a recent donor campaign call.

 White House officials hope the Trump assassination attempt will ease pressure on Biden to step aside as his Democratic Party’s candidate in response to concerns about his mental acuity and stamina to govern for another four-year term.